SSB Interview Procedure for CDS, NDA, TA, AFCAT and Other

 60 words are displayed in front of the Aspirants for 15 seconds each and the Aspirants need to write down a sentence that comes to their mind on seeing the word.

 For more details click here - Word Association Test (WAT)

 - Situation Reaction Test (SRT):

 A booklet is given to the Aspirants with 60 real-life situations and the Aspirants are required to write their reactions to those situations.
-The total duration for this exercise is 30 minutes.
+The total duration of this exercise is 30 minutes.